Renormalization of proton-proton fusion in chiral effective field theory: Abstract

 \section{Abstract}

 Renormalization of proton-proton fusion is studied in the framework of chiral effective field theory.
 Strict perturbative treatment of subleading corrections is applied in the analysis.
 Possible enhancement of two-nucleon contact axial current operators is the focus of the study.
-We find evidences that support a previous proposal in the literature to promote one of the contact axial current operators.
+We find evidence that supports a previous proposal in the literature to promote one of the contact axial current operators.

 \end{CJK*}